samuelbarrett1234/csproject/README.md

 - Install the requirements given in `requirements.txt`.
 - Open the Python shell, run `import nltk` then `nltk.download('punkt')`.
-- In the root of the repository directory, run `python compressors/setup.py build_ext --inplace`.
+- In the root of the `csproject` subdirectory of the root, run `python compressors/setup.py build_ext --inplace`.

 ## How to use this repository